hds-sandbox/bulk_RNAseq_course/develop/08b_FA_overrepresentation.md

+---
+title: Functional analysis
+summary: In this lesson we explain how to run functional analysis on your results using overrepresentation analysis
+date: 2023-01-17
+---

+# Functional analysis

+!!! note "Section Overview"

-Approximate time: 120 minutes
+    &#128368; **Time Estimation:** 120 minutes

-## Learning Objectives:
+    &#128172; **Learning Objectives:**

--   Determine how functions are attributed to genes using Gene Ontology terms
+    1. Determine how functions are attributed to genes using Gene Ontology terms
--   Describe the theory of how functional enrichment tools yield statistically enriched functions or interactions
+    2. Describe the theory of how functional enrichment tools yield statistically enriched functions or interactions
--   Discuss functional analysis using over-representation analysis, functional class scoring, and pathway topology methods
+    3. Discuss functional analysis using over-representation analysis, functional class scoring, and pathway topology methods
--   Identify popular functional analysis tools for over-representation analysis
+    4. Identify popular functional analysis tools for over-representation analysis

-## Functional analysis

 The output of RNA-seq differential expression analysis is a list of significant differentially expressed genes (DEGs).
 To gain greater